Introduction to Azure Functions

 Azure functions is a way to create and run event-driven snippets of code –– functions –– in the cloud, without having to explicitly provision or manage infrastructure.
 For more information about Azure Functions, see the Azure Functions documentation.

-Azure Function tools are included in Visual Studio for Mac 7.5.
+Azure Function tools are included in Visual Studio for Mac 7.5 and newer.

 To create and deploy functions you also need an Azure subscription, which is available for free from https://azure.com/free.